Actor's disabled son told to leave theatre

 Chris Jaeger, chief executive of Worcester Live, which owns the Swan Theatre, told the BBC he was "devastated".

-"The Swan is a totally inclusive organisation and in these changing times were are extremely disappointed that a member of the audience should take such an unenlightened view," Mr Jaeger said.
+"The Swan is a totally inclusive organisation and in these changing times we are extremely disappointed that a member of the audience should take such an unenlightened view," Mr Jaeger said.